anaef/lua-linear/doc/Types.md

 # Types

-This section descibes the types of Lua Linear.
+This section describes the types of Lua Linear.

 ## `linear.vector`